Is a 2.5 GPA a Non-Starter for MBA Admission? How To Overcome a Low GPA

 Note that I did not use the word “justify”.
 Explaining is not making excuses; explaining is simply stating what ‘it’ was and why ‘it’s’ better now (whatever ‘it’ was).

-However, you must immediately follow that statement with how you’ve overcome that issue (e.g., earned a top-notch GPA in another master’s program, successfully managed multiple projects at work, etc.).
+Then show how you improved.
+For example, highlight strong academic performance or success managing complex projects at work.
 Be brief but specific – you don’t want them to assume that you are being vague because the real reason for your low GPA is that you just partied too much.

-This information, in addition to any other necessary explanations, will go into the optional essay component of the application.
+Include this explanation in the optional essay section.
 This is where you directly point out that certain areas of weakness, including a low GPA, are not reflective of the strength of your candidacy.

 Overcoming a Low GPA